sofiakali/frontend-cookbook/pages/SharingVariables.md

 Let's say we use [Antd](https://ant.design) (we really do) in our app, and we need to use some of its variables in styles for our component.
 Maybe we use Fela for styling components and and height of the [header](https://ant.design/components/layout/) is important to set logo height.

-Start with following instructions described above to [setup webpack](#setup-webpack) and don't forget to set `javascriptEnabled` option to true for `less-loader`, its needed for Antd styles.
+Start with instructions described above to [setup webpack](#setup-webpack) and don't forget to set `javascriptEnabled` option to true for `less-loader`, its [needed for Antd styles](https://ant.design/docs/react/customize-theme#Customize-in-webpack), because it's less styles contain javascript.

 Then create file `variables.less` (since Antd uses Less syntax for styles) and fill it

 ```less
 // styles/variables.less